ryjen/libcoda-db/README.md

 -------------

 - class/struct/method names are all lower case with underscores separating words
-- non public members are camel case with and underscore at end of the name
+- non public members have an underscore at end of the name
 - macros, enums and constants are all upper case with underscores seperating words
-- braces on a new line
+- braces for types on a new line, functions and methods can be same line

 Model
 -----